For Students

 Here are some faqs to get you started:

 Students are offered mentorship and guidance to start their own business or participate in an internship to gain real work experience, known as a Supervised Agricultural Experience (SAE).
-Learn more at saeforall.org and ffa.org.
+Learn more at saeforall.org and the FFA SAE Video Library.

 Students can simultaneously earn Technical and Academic Honors designations upon successful completion of coursework, providing a springboard for work, technical school, collegiate and post-grad opportunities in a variety of fields.